lancerael/pi/src/components/atoms/Button/README.md

     'onPointerUp' | 'onMouseOver' | 'onMouseOut' | 'disabled' | 'children' | 'title'

-And these additional custom React props:
+And also these additional custom React props:

 ```
   /**